- Oops!Something went wrong.Please try again later.

 What Risk Does Debt Bring?

-According to the last reported balance sheet, Molina Healthcare had liabilities of US$3.39b due within 12 months, and liabilities of US$1.57b due beyond 12 months.
-Offsetting this, it had US$4.32b in cash and US$1.24b in receivables that were due within 12 months.
-So it actually has US$608.0m more liquid assets than total liabilities.
+Zooming in on the latest balance sheet data, we can see that Molina Healthcare had liabilities of US$3.27b due within 12 months and liabilities of US$1.56b due beyond that.
+On the other hand, it had cash of US$4.40b and US$1.41b worth of receivables due within a year.
+So it actually has US$977.0m more liquid assets than total liabilities.

 This surplus suggests that Molina Healthcare has a conservative balance sheet, and could probably eliminate its debt without much difficulty.
 Succinctly put, Molina Healthcare boasts net cash, so it's fair to say it does not have a heavy debt load!

-Finally, while the tax-man may adore accounting profits, lenders only accept cold hard cash.
-Molina Healthcare may have net cash on the balance sheet, but it is still interesting to look at how well the business converts its earnings before interest and tax (EBIT) to free cash flow, because that will influence both its need for, and its capacity to manage debt.
-In the last three years, Molina Healthcare's free cash flow amounted to 41% of its EBIT, less than we'd expect.
+Finally, a business needs free cash flow to pay off debt; accounting profits just don't cut it.
+While Molina Healthcare has net cash on its balance sheet, it's still worth taking a look at its ability to convert earnings before interest and tax (EBIT) to free cash flow, to help us understand how quickly it is building (or eroding) that cash balance.
+In the last three years, Molina Healthcare's free cash flow amounted to 31% of its EBIT, less than we'd expect.
 That weak cash conversion makes it more difficult to handle indebtedness.

 While we empathize with investors who find debt concerning, you should keep in mind that Molina Healthcare has net cash of US$3.14b, as well as more liquid assets than liabilities.
 So we are not troubled with Molina Healthcare's debt use.
 The balance sheet is clearly the area to focus on when you are analysing debt.
 However, not all investment risk resides within the balance sheet - far from it.
 To that end, you should be aware of the 1 warning sign we've spotted with Molina Healthcare .